QingliangLi/d3workshop/README.md

   .append("g")
     .attr("transform", "translate(${margin.left},${margin.top})")
 ```
+Let's breakdown what this D3 code block is doing.
+- The first line selects the `<body>` tag in the HTML and appends (nest) a `svg` element within the <body> element.
+- The next three lines define attributes for the svg element.
+- The second-to-last line appends a `g` element to `svg`.
+- The last line applies a transformation to the `g` element.

 **Note**: There is a D3 distinction between a 2 space and 4 space indentation.
+Two space indentation means you are returning a new selection and 4 space indentation means working with an existing selection.
+[REF]

 ### Loading in Data
-Now that the graphing area has been created, we need to load in our data.
-We will be looking at the 2018 baseball season and the accumulation of wins by each team.
+We will be looking at data from Major League Baseball 2018 season and the accumulation of wins by each team as the season progresses.

 The data resides in a Github gist.
 There is also a copy in our folder but I wanted to show you how to read from a url.
 ```javascript
 const fileLocation = 'https://gist.githubusercontent.com/caocscar/8cdb75721ea4f6c8a032a00ebc73516c/raw/854bbee2faffb4f6947b6b6c2424b18ca5a8970e/mlb2018.csv'
 ```

-Next we will parse the file, convert it into an array of objects and filter it by date (using `filterData` function).
+Next we will read the file, parse it, convert it into an array of objects (line 1) and filter it by date using our custom `filterData` function (lines 2 & 3).
 I choose April 4th as the start date as every team has won at least one game by then (helping avoid some complications).
 ```javascript
 DATA = await d3.csv(fileLocation, type)
 let chartDate = new Date(2018,3,3)